ChrisTitusTech/linutil/docs/content/userguide/walkthrough.md

 https://github.com/AdnanHodzic/auto-cpufreq
 - **Auto Mount Drive**: This utility is designed to help with automating the process of mounting a drive on to your system.
 - **Bottles**: Bottles allows Windows software, like applications and games, to run on Linux.
 Bottles also provides tools to categorize, organize and optimize your applications.
-- **Gaming Dependencies**: This script is designed to handle the installation of gaming dependencies across different Linux distributions.
+- **Gaming Dependencies**: Installs gaming runtime dependencies across distributions.
+Steam and Lutris are managed separately from Game Launchers.
 - **ProtonPlus**: Manage ProtonPlus installation with Flatpak.
 - **ProtonUp-Qt**: Manage ProtonUp-Qt installation with Flatpak.
 - **General GPU Drivers**: Auto-detects your GPU and installs a recommended driver stack for your distro, with NixOS guidance.